dotnet/runtime/docs/coding-guidelines/mono-code-guide.md

 prohibitively costly and you can guarantee that the lock will never be taken by a GC initiator or by a mix of threads in GC cooperative and GC preemptive mode.

+Using standard C threads and `call_once` in native library PInvokes outside the runtime is okay.

+Using standard C mutexes and condition variables in native library PInvokes outside the runtime is okay if the locks are not shared with the runtime internals.

 ### Thread locals

 FIXME: no guidance yet